 Tryptase.
 The mere mention of it makes Mastie’s cringe.
 Physicians and patients alike seem to have a great deal of difficulty sorting to out.
 A recent discussion came up after patients had been to see Dr Vadas, the most well known Canadian MCAS expert.
 It seemed that he was giving contradictory advice.
 He had told… Read more Tryptase

-What do Caldrons have to do with MCAS?
 It’s such a common image in our society, the ‘witch’ at her cauldron, brewing up some noxious potion; inescapable at Halloween.
 I have started watching a documentary series called “Noxious Weeds” that explores the legends, facts and possibilities of various traditional medicines.
-Cultural stereotypes are created from… Read more Iron, Cauldrons and The Nordic Connection
+Cultural stereotypes are created from grains of truth, snippets of logic, mixed with… Read more Iron, Cauldrons and The Nordic Connection

 With the buzz created about a new International Mast Cell Disorders organization, and a launch of the first Mast Cell Disorders awareness day last weekend, I thought I’d bring my own particular flavour to it.
 I’m currently into beading and jewelry, and it was fun to find beads that might work, and to make several others.… Read more Mast Cell Beads